johnmartel/gcloud-configuration-ohmyzsh-plugin/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-A simple plugin for oh-my-zsh that displays the active gcloud configuration and current quota project for Application Default Credentials (ADC), if any.
+A simple plugin for oh-my-zsh that displays the active gcloud configuration, default project and current quota project for Application
+Default Credentials (ADC), if any.

 ## Why